 Sometimes, vinyl doesn’t feed in perfectly straight, therefore you can’t apply the transfer tape to the edge of the backing in order to get a perfect placement.
 Because I always draw a box around my text, I was able to line up the transfer tape with the edge of the box, then I removed the excess vinyl.

-I applied the second line first, then reused that transfer paper for the top section.
-I use painter’s tape to make “hinges”.
+First, I applied the second line, then reused that transfer paper for the top section.
+To make things easier, I use painter’s tape to make “hinges”.
 I flip the entire piece down . . .

 While the piece is upside down, I peel away the backing paper, and carefully fold it back up in place to burnish the lettering onto the headboard sign.